codihub/myteenmatch/README.md

 I have used Bootstrap 4 and MB Bootstrap for Modal and its button.

-There is a known issue in Registeration Modal which will be fixed soon.
+There is a known issue in Registration Modal which will be fixed soon.

 <img src="https://image.ibb.co/bzXejS/signinmodal.png">